Argentine pizza: Fugazza and fugazzeta

-Within the category of pizza al molde, other local creations include the iconic fugazza and its derivative fugazzeta or fugazza con queso, a terminology that varies depending on the pizzeria.
-The fugazza—named after fugassa, the Genoese word for focaccia—is a cheese-less pizza, consisting of a disk of dough topped with onions; while the fugazzeta consists of two discs of pizza dough with cheese in the middle and onion on top, hence its original name fugazza con queso (lit. fugazza with cheese').
-According to Lazar, fugazzeta is a fugazza with "an added mozzarella cheese-bonus on top", while the fugazzeta rellena (stuffed fugazzeta) is "stuffed with an obscene dose of queso de barra mozzarella and covered in sweet, soft onions".
+Within the category of pizza al molde, other local creations include the fugazza and its derivatives fugazza con queso or americana, a terminology that varies depending on the pizzeria, and fugazzeta.
+The fugazza—named after fugassa, the Genoese word for focaccia—is a cheese-less pizza, consisting of a disk of dough topped with onions, oregano and grains of salt; the fugazza con queso (lit. fugazza with cheese') is the same with added mozzarella on top.
+Fugazzeta consists of two discs of pizza dough with cheese in the middle and onion on top, hence its original name.
+According to Lazar, fugazza con queso or fugazza americana is a fugazza with "an added mozzarella cheese-bonus on top", while the original fugazzeta is "stuffed with an obscene dose of queso cuartirolo (a local version of the Italian quartirolo Lombardo) and covered in sweet, soft onions".

 The origin of fugazzeta is attributed to Juan Banchero, son of Genoese baker Agustín Banchero, who transformed the family business into one of the first pizzerias in the Buenos Aires, Banchero, which is still in operation.
-According to Legend, Juan Banchero "tried to save [his father's] dry, sub-par fugassa alla genovese (Genoese focaccia) by slicing it down the middle and stuffing it with cheese".
-Regarding the correct terminology for this creation, researcher Jorge D'Agostini explained: "Strictly speaking, it is a fugazzeta, because the fugazza is a disk of dough with onion on top.
+According to legend, Juan Banchero "tried to save [his father's] dry, sub-par fugassa alla genovese (Genoese focaccia) by slicing it down the middle and stuffing it with cheese".
+Regarding the correct terminology for this creation, researcher Jorge D'Agostini explained, "Strictly speaking, it is a fugazzeta, because the fugazza is a disk of dough with onion on top.
 I think that the confusion or the different ways of calling the pizzas has to do with the changes and transformations that the recipes had here.
 Banchero added cheese, that's why they called it fugazza con queso when what they serve is fugazzeta."
 Today, this Argentine pizza is regarded as an icon of Buenos Aires and Argentine cuisine.